netdata/netdata/README.md

 #### Provisioning Systems
 - **[Puppet](collectors/python.d.plugin/puppet/)** - connects to multiple Puppet Server and Puppet DB instances (local or remote) to collect real-time status metrics.

-And you can extend it, by writing plugins that collect data from any source, using any computer language.
+You can easily extend Netdata, by writing plugins that collect data from any source, using any computer language.

 ---

 ## Documentation

-The netdata documentation is inside the repo, so by just navigating the repo on github you can find all the documentation.
+The netdata documentation is at [https://docs.netdata.cloud](https://docs.netdata.cloud).
+But you can also find it inside the repo, so by just navigating the repo on github you can find all the documentation.

 Here is a quick list: